Small Business HQ

 • The stockholders of the S-Corp become LLC members after the conversion.

-• The assets and liabilities of the S-Corp become assets and liabilities of the newly-formed LLC.
+• The S-Corporation’s assets and liabilities become assets and liabilities of the newly formed limited liability company.

 • The S-Corp ceases to exist after the conversion.

-How to Convert an S-Corp to an LLC: Statutory Merger Process
+How to Convert S-Corp to LLC: Statutory Merger Process

-The statutory merger process varies from state to state, but basic steps usually include:
+The statutory merger process varies from state to state, but the basic steps usually include:

 How to Convert an S-Corp

-Prepare and file Articles of Incorporation with the Secretary of State to form your new LLC.
+Prepare and file your Articles of Incorporation with the filing office to form your new LLC.
 Considering that you’re busy with other things, you should engage the best LLC services to help prepare and file your LLC formation documents.
+Be prepared to pay any required filing fees.

-Once approved, the shareholders of the S-Corp will become members of the new Limited Liability Company.
+Once approved, the shareholders of the S-Corporation will become members of the new LLC.

 2. Stockholders Should Vote to Approve the Merger